Published by Carole Dupré

 Who knows?
 Something similar could work for you.

-It’s tough to admit it’s taken me until I’m 50-something to figure this out.
+It’s tough to admit it’s taken me this long to figure this out.
 Allowing my heart to play more of a role in my daily interactions with people as well as ideas has been a transformational experience.

 Am I better for it?
 I feel so.

 Will you get the best I can be when we connect?
 Undeniably so.

 When I stop analyzing what’s in my head, and start feeling what’s in my heart, I give you the best part of me.
 That goes for my business and personal relationships.

 Have you been operating solely from a rational and sometimes fearful place as a career professional, too?
 Have you been told you should leave your emotions out of your work?
 Or that you need to think more and feel less?

 Well, I’m here to help you unlearn those techniques and reconnect with who you were before you rationalized yourself into a perfect spiral.